dkarneman/react-flashcard-app/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and based on a [a project by Dev.to](https://dev.to/drew_womble/create-a-flashcard-application-using-react-53ij) with some modifications that allow me to shuffle them and remove ones I've already memorized.
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and based on a [a project by Dev.to](https://dev.to/drew_womble/create-a-flashcard-application-using-react-53ij) with some modifications that allow the user to import a CSV, shuffle the cards, and remove ones they've already memorized.

+Flashcard data is persisted in a json-based data store for ease of testing, but the app can be easily modified to use a database if you want to deploy it to a server.

 I hope you find it useful!